What's new in Qlik Sense September 2020?

 New search-based visual analysis chart types

-When generating insights in search-based visual analysis, Insight Advisor will now auto-generate several new types of visualizations.
+When generating insights in search-based visual analysis, Insight Advisor will now auto-generate visualizations with several new analysis types.
 These include:

-- Cluster Chart – Shows clusters using the new k-means clustering function.
+- Cluster (K-Means) – Shows clusters using the new k-means clustering function.

-- Correlation Chart – Shows correlations using the correlation function.
+- Correlation – Shows correlations using the correlation function.

-- Control Chart – Shows how a process changes over time.
+- Process control chart – Shows how a process changes over time.

 Search-based visual analysis on mobile devices